 From what I’ve seen so far, parts of this initiative seem beneficial, and useful for helping people through a bad night or self-destructive impulse.
 However, there are still some concerning areas, and there has already been at least one example of just how this initiative can be dealt with wrongly.

-Firstly, the good parts.
-For a potentially-suicidal person, the idea of pointing out that they seem upset or distressed from what they have posted is a good one- it might be what makes them realise they are having difficulties beyond typical life, and might encourage them to see what the offered help is.
+Firstly I’ll go through its helpful aspects.
+The idea of pointing out that the post suggests someone is upset or distressed could be effective.
+Receiving this message might be the shock that lets someone realise they are having difficulties beyond typical ups and downs, and so might encourage them to see what the offered help is.

-For the person who flags a status, having the option to send an anonymous “someone thinks you might be in trouble” message reduces one of the barriers people often have in talking about mental health issues.
-It starts the conversation in a low-risk way, without requiring a face-to-face question that many people just don’t know how to carry out.
+From the other side, allowing people to send an anonymous “someone thinks you might be in trouble” message reduces one of the barriers people often have in talking about mental health issues.
+It starts the conversation in a low-risk way, without requiring the face-to-face questions that many people just don’t know how to carry out.

 When talking about treating mental health issues, it’s important to look at what medical staff, researchers, and people with mental health issues consider to be successful treatment.
 As its a lot harder to measure and accurately define mental health symptoms than physical ones, it is harder to accurately judge treating them.
 To show what kind of terms are used when treating mental health conditions, I’m using some hypothetical case studies.
 Imagine that each of these patients has just been diagnosed as being in their first Major Depressive Episode, and this is their first mental health issue.
 Each patient starts with a score of 18 on the PHQ-9, representing moderately severe depression using that system, is treated with an antidepressant, and is followed up six months later.